 A letter before claim (sometimes known as a ‘letter before action’) is a letter putting a person on notice that court proceedings may be brought against them.
 These days the courts take the view that litigation should be a last resort and, therefore, parties are encouraged to resolve their disputes at an early stage by communicating with each other, providing information and documentation to each other and considering alternative dispute resolution (ADR) procedures.

 Involvement of insurers

-If you have insurance in relation to the type of claim in question, for example, if it is a claim arising out of a road traffic accident and you have motor insurance, you should notify your insurers without delay.
-Insurance policies generally set out time limits for the notification of claims and if, therefore, notification is made late your insurer may not cover you.
+If you have insurance in relation to the type of claim in question (for example, if it is a claim arising out of a road traffic accident and you have motor insurance), you should notify your insurers without delay.
+Insurance policies generally set out time limits for the notification of claims so if notification is made late, your insurer may not cover you.

 Involvement of solicitors

 The question as to whether solicitors should be instructed at this stage will largely depend upon the complexity of the case.
 It is generally advisable to instruct solicitors if the matter is of great importance (for example, where there is a risk of a person losing their home or being made bankrupt) or if the claim is of a high value (ie, one which would be allocated to the fast track or the multi-track if court proceedings are commenced).

 Where legal expenses cover is available, insurers generally exclude cover for any work carried out by a solicitor prior to the acceptance by them of the claim.
 Legal expenses insurers will usually wish to appoint their own solicitors to deal with the matter.